-Active sitting, explained by physiotherapist
+Active sitting, explained by a Physiotherapist

 For many of us, sitting down all day at work or home can cause a range of issues from stiff muscles to poor posture.
 To help combat this, a growing number of physiotherapists are now promoting active sitting as an alternative to traditional chair seating.
 In this blog post, we’ll explore the benefits of active sitting and how it can be incorporated into daily life with the help of Mensendieck, a type of physiotherapy.